Curtis Flowers: First trial and appeals (1997–2000)

-Second trial (1999)
+Second trial and appeals (1999–2003)

 While the first case was still under appeal, prosecutors initiated a second trial for the murder of employee Derrick Stewart at the Tardy store.
 Morgan was the judge again; one black person was on the jury.
 Scheduled for September 1998, the court granted the defense a change of venue, moving the trial to Harrison County due to the difficulties in getting a fair and impartial jury in Montgomery County, and the trial started in on March 22, 1999.
 Flowers was convicted on March 30 and sentenced to death.
 This verdict was also overturned (in 2003) on appeal by the Mississippi Supreme Court, which held that Evans' prosecution "employed many of the same tactics during the second trial" as it did in the first, the court had improperly allowed evidence regarding the other murders to be admitted, and that other prosecutorial errors were made.

-Third trial (2004)
+Third trial and appeals (2004–2007)

 A third trial on charges of four counts of murder was concluded on February 12, 2004, and Flowers was convicted of each murder.
 The jury sentenced him to death.
 Morgan was again the judge.
 The verdict was overturned in 2007 by the Mississippi Supreme Court as it held that Evans' peremptory challenges in jury selection were racially motivated and thus unconstitutional.
 During the selection process, Evans challenged African-American jurors with its first seven strikes, which resulted in a Batson challenge by the defense (Batson v.
 Kentucky (1986) established that peremptory challenge cannot be used to discriminate against jurors based on race, ethnicity, or sex).
 Following its submission of non-racial grounds for its challenges, Evans used all of the state's five remaining challenges to strike African-American jurors.
 This left the jury with only two African-American jurors, one of which was subsequently excused after informing the judge that he could not be impartial.
 Evans then used the state's three alternate juror strikes to exclude African-Americans.
 The final jury consisted of one African-American and 11 whites.
 (The county population is 45% African American.)

 The state Supreme Court stated that there was disparate treatment by the prosecutor in evaluation of black compared with white jurors on issues such as the jurors' connections with the defendants and the jurors' willingness to use the death penalty; he struck blacks from the jury on grounds for which he did not strike whites.
 In addition, the court found that although in many cases Evans presented race-neutral reasons to strike, he used the challenge process as "an exercise in finding race neutral reasons to justify racially motivated strikes."
 The Mississippi Supreme Court overturned the conviction, saying there had been "as strong [a] case of racial discrimination as we have ever seen in the context of a Batson challenge".